zigomir/bunda/README.md

 ## TODO

-Finish SSL config when we enable IP <=> tripsy.me on domain registrar.
+Finish SSL config when we enable IP <=> jetlaggin.com on domain registrar.

 ## SSL all the way